kamkow1/yup/README.md

 # yup programming language
 ## what is "yup"?
-yup is a programming language "challange" - implement a c/rust-like language.
+yup is a "challange" programming language - the goal is to implement a c/rust-like language.
 The yup compiler is developed using LLVM as backend.
 ## goal checklist
 * basics :x: